 There Was A Gate: Inverted in this game.
 You'll notice later on that destroying gates is much more convenient than opening them.

 Throwing Your Sword Always Works: Golden Bunny seems to have stolen Chelsea's Swords of Avalon to use as her own.
 But she doesn't slash with them like the Faust Sword, she outright just throws them like the Sylph Shooter.

 Time Trial: After achieving 100% Completion as Bunny, your total game time becomes visible at the bottom of the screen.
 The Rockin' Android version includes achievements for beating the game in under two hours and achieving 100% completion in under one hour.
-Considering the fact that using a save point adds 100 seconds to your time instead of 60 due to a design oversight, this is not hard.
+This is made harder by the fact that saving adds seconds to your total time (20 in the Rockin' Android version and 100 in the original due to a programming oversight).